Urartu: Urartian language

-The Urartian language is an ergative-agglutinative language, which belongs to neither the Semitic nor the Indo-European language families, but to the Hurro-Urartian language family, which is not known to be related to any other language or language family, despite repeated attempts to find genetic links.
+The Urartian language is an ergative-absolutive, agglutinative language, which belongs to neither the Semitic nor the Indo-European language families, but to the Hurro-Urartian language family, which is not known to be related to any other language or language family, despite repeated attempts to find genetic links.

 Examples of the Urartian language have survived in many inscriptions, written in the Assyrian cuneiform script, found throughout the area of the Kingdom of Urartu.
 Although, the bulk of the cuneiform inscriptions within Urartu were written in the Urartian language, a minority of them were also written in Akkadian (the official language of Assyria).

 There are also claims of autochthonous Urartian hieroglyphs, but this remains uncertain.
 Unlike the cuneiform inscriptions, Urartian hieroglyphs have not been successfully deciphered.
 As a result, scholars disagree as to what language is used, or whether they even constitute writing at all.
 The Urartians originally would have used these locally developed hieroglyphs, but later adapted the Assyrian cuneiform script for most purposes.
 After the 8th century BC, the hieroglyphic script would have been restricted to religious and accounting purposes.

 The Kingdom of Urartu, during its dominance, had united disparate tribes, each of which had its own culture and traditions.
 Thus, when the political structure was destroyed, little remained that could be identified as one unified Urartian culture.
 According to Zimansky:

 Ultimately, little is known of what was truly spoken in the geopolitical region until the creation of the Armenian alphabet in the 4th century AD.
 Some scholars believe that the ethnonym "Armina" itself and all other names attested with reference to the rebellions against Darius in the Satrapy of Armenia (the proper names Araxa, Haldita, and Dādṛšiš, the toponyms Zūzahya, Tigra, and Uyamā, and the district name Autiyāra) are not connected with Armenian linguistic and onomastic material attested later in native Armenian sources, nor are they Iranian, but seem related to Urartian.
 However, others suggest that some of these names have Armenian or Iranian etymologies.